Mission & Vision

 Media at Home

-The cumulative effect of repeated exposure to television, video games, movies, radio and computers can negatively impact a child’s development.
-Your child’s teachers will be providing information regarding media use and your child’s education and engaging you in a dialogue that we hope will be stimulating and rewarding.
-Our goal in doing so is to do our utmost to create a learning environment that is conducive to active, imaginative learning.
+The cumulative effect of excessive repeated exposure to television, video games, movies, radio and computers can negatively impact a child’s development.
+Our goal is to do our utmost to create a learning environment that is conducive to active, imaginative learning.

 Our recommended guidelines regarding media use are as follows:

-- For children in kindergarten: None, or as little as
+- For children in kindergarten: As little as possible

-- For children in grades 1 – 3: No television, video games, computers or movies during the school week; minimal parent-directed media use on weekends and
+- For children in grades 1 – 3: Minimal television, video games, or movies during the school week; parent-directed media use on weekends.

-- For students in grades 4 – 6: No television or video games or computers in the morning before school; minimal parent-directed media use during the school week; parental involvement in determining appropriate media and computer-use choices at all other
+- For students in grades 4 – 8: No television or video games in the morning before school; parent-directed media use during the school week; parental involvement in determining appropriate media and computer-use choices at all times.

 Special Education & Interventions